 Conferral of each degree is contingent on conferral of the other, and the JD and MBA degrees will not be awarded until all course requirements are satisfied under both programs.
 Students will not be bar-certified until both degrees have been conferred.
 Students must complete the JD/MBA program within five years of matriculation.

 Students in the JD/MBA program pay full-time Law School tuition for the first year and then pay on a per-credit basis for the remaining three years of classes, at each school’s then-current per-credit rate.
 If the student has received a scholarship from the Law School, one-third of the total scholarship amount would apply in full for the first year of the program, and the remaining two-thirds of the scholarship amount will be applied proportionally to the remaining Law School credits taken.
 Any scholarship received from the Business School will apply proportionally to Business School credits taken.

-The packaging of students’ financial aid will be handled by the Hofstra University Student Financial Services office.
+The packaging of students’ financial aid will be handled by the Law School’s Office of Financial Aid.

 Please direct any inquiries to Professor Scott Colesanti, JD/MBA Faculty Advisor, Maurice A. Deane School of Law or Dr. Kaushik Sengupta, Associate Dean, Business Graduate Education, Frank G. Zarb School of Business.